kmlacasse/webproject/README.md

 # webproject
 Please reference the command manual for how to use each command and what each command return statement means.

-New features added this sprint:
+New features added this Sprint 2:
 Django interface
 AssignTAtoLab
 ViewAccount